Applicable Law concerning the German Forced Share

 The value of the inheritance at the time of death is crucial.
 See § 2311 BGB.

-If the testator made a gift to the person entitled to the forced share during his lifetime or upon his death outside of the estate, e.g. by designation as beneficiary of a life insurance or a payable on death account (Vertrag zu Gunsten Dritter), the forced share will be decreased by the amount of the gifts.
-However, for the gift to be deducted it is crucial that the gift is declared to be deducted from the forced share.
-Failure to declare that the gift shall deducted will result in no deduction and the forced share will be calculated accordingly.
+If the testator made a gift to the person entitled to the forced share during his lifetime or upon his death outside of the estate, e.g., by designation as beneficiary of a life insurance or a payable on death account (Vertrag zu Gunsten Dritter), the forced share will be decreased by the amount of the gifts.
+However, for the gift to be deducted, it is crucial that the gift is declared to be deducted from the forced share.
+Failure to declare that the gift shall be deducted will result in no deduction, and the forced share will be calculated accordingly.
 See § 2315 BGB.
 Thus, if the testator does not declare that the gift shall be deducted from the forced share or does not do so at the time of the gift, the forced heir can still claim the full forced share.

-Example: M gifts to her children A and B two valuable properties during her lifetime.
+Example: M gifts to her children, A and B, two valuable properties during her lifetime.
 As she trusts her beloved children, she assumes that they will receive the remainder later anyway and does not declare that the gift shall be deducted from the forced share.
-However, A and B turn out to be ungrateful and do not care for her mother when she gets ill.
+However, A and B turn out to be ungrateful and do not care for their mother when she gets ill.
 Thus, M decides to give everything to the church and states in her will that her children “have already received their forced share.”
 As M hasn’t expressed the intention that the gift shall be deducted from the forced share when she made the gift, A and B can claim the full forced share.

 Supplementary Claim